 Sara turned "Sara from Pareto" into a global training brand.
 Her content is proof that specialization accelerates credibility.

-Expertise is the new influence.
+Why they matter: Expertise is the new influence.
 And niche mastery beats generic visibility every time.

 Across all categories, a pattern emerges:

-🔹 They operate in GTM roles—not as detached creators
+🔹 They operate in GTM roles, not as detached creators

 🔹 They document real processes, not platitudes